-The Sortebjerg vein system is one of several that form along the boundaries of the graben structure that hosts the Blyklippen Mine.
-Mineralisation, in the form of galena, sphalerite, +/- chalcopyrite and silver are found within outcropping quartz veins located throughout the project area.
+The Sortebjerg mineral system is one of several that form along the boundaries of the graben structure that hosts the Blyklippen Mine.
+Numerous pods and lenses of base metal mineralisation, in the form of galena, sphalerite, +/- chalcopyrite and silver are found within outcropping quartz veins located throughout the project area.